IJSComplexMatter/dtmm/doc/tutorial.rst

 droplet.
 For cholesterics one should take the `norm` = 2 argument in the computation of the tranfered field.

-The droplet is a left-handed cholesteric with pitch of 350 nm, which results in a strong reflection of right-handed light of wavelength 520 nm (350*1.5 nm).
+The droplet is a left-handed cholesteric with pitch of 350 nm, which results in a strong reflection of left-handed light of wavelength 520 nm (350*1.5 nm).
 Already with `npass` = 5, the residual field has almost vanished.

-In the example below, we simulated propagation of right-handed light with beta parameter `beta` = 0.2.
+In the example below, we simulated propagation of non-polarized light with beta parameter `beta` = 0.2.
 See the `examples/cholesteric_droplet.py` for details.

 .. plot:: examples/3D/cholesteric_droplet.py